Is It Illegal to Marry Your Cousin in Vermont? Here’s What the Law Says

 • Diverse Genetic Background: If one partner has a very different genetic ancestry from the other, the overall risks for the offspring might be lowered.

-Read More: Is It Illegal to Marry Your Cousin in Arkansas?
+Read More: Is It Illegal to Leave Your Pet Chained Outside in Florida?
 Here’s What the Law Says

 Ethical Arguments